New adventure pits

 = == === ==== === == =

 What happens next?
-Buy it now on Kindle before the paperback is released now HERE!
+Buy it now in Paperback or Kindle before the paperback HERE!

 Get the hot action 1st title from the Lechuza series HERE!